AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 This project aims to predict fraudulent credit card transactions using ML

-The dataset, sourced from the [Kaggle Website](https://www.kaggle.com/mlg-ulb/creditcardfraud), contains 284,807 transactions, of which 492 are identified as fraudulent.
+The dataset contains 284,807 transactions, of which 492 are identified as fraudulent.
 Given the highly imbalanced nature of the dataset, appropriate handling is required before model building.

 ## Business Problem Overview